 Guest posts are usually a ‘give and take’ activity.
 They get to place their link on an authoritative and quality site like yours.
 In return, you can ask them to contribute their guest post on their social media by including the link and mentioning your brand in their posts.

 Consequently, you have the chance to get the author’s audience and fans to visit your website.

 - Co-promote each other’s content

-Collaborate with a brand and promote their content (every once in a while) on your social.
-In return, ask them to promote your content on their social.
+Collaborate with a brand and promote their content (every once in a while) on your social media.
+In return, ask them to promote your content on their social media.
 Getting another relevant and authoritative brand to promote your content can help drive more traffic to your site.
-It helps you spread your brand’s awareness among their audience.
+It helps you spread your brand awareness among their audience.

 - Actively participate in conversations on social